efl9013/sprout-v2/README.md

    This completes the installation of Sprout.

 ### Installing Session*
-The following instructions are copied from the README.md file for Session*: we repeat them here for convenience.
+The following instructions are copied from the README.md file for Session*: we include them here for convenience.
 7. Download the Session* Docker image `artifact.tar.gz` from https://zenodo.org/records/4032454 to the current working directory.
 8. Unzip `artifact.tar.gz`, which should create `artifact.tar` in the same directory:
    ```bash